 Did you know?
 The name of Fingal’s Cave in Gaelic, Uamh-Binn, means ‘cave of melody’.

 The most northerly of the Isle of Skye’s peninsulas boasts some spectacular geology and scenes of true otherworldliness.
 So evocative is the region, it’s easy to imagine taking the easterly coast road to see the bizarre Tolkienesque spikes of the Quiraing landslip and the Old Man of Storr, a monolith of basalt rising 49 metres.
 It was in this startling landscape that Bonnie Prince Charlie hid from government troops after the Battle of Culloden in 1746.
 The region also has a rich prehistoric story, as fascinating footprint and bone evidence suggests it was once a dinosaur stomping ground.

 Did you know?
 Trotternish is also home to Kilt Rock, a sheer cliff of hexagonal basalt named after the Scottish national dress it resembles.

-If you’re a hiker itching to don your walking boots and explore new terrain, you might enjoy imagining a trip to North Wales, to conquer Glyder Fach and Glyder Fawr.
+Hikers itching to don their walking boots and explore new terrain might enjoy imagining a trip to North Wales, to conquer Glyder Fach and Glyder Fawr.
 These two mountains are among the most striking in a region not short on epic, rugged scenery.
 Glyder Fach (994 metres) is crowned by the famous cantilever rock, a massive precariously balanced slab that’s a favourite spot for climbers.
 Glyder Fawr (1,001 metres), which translates as ‘big lump’ in Welsh, rewards adventurers with a craggy summit littered with spiky frost-shattered rocks angled like ancient tombstones.